Hong Kong Refuge?

 In the 1930s, amidst a wider Chinese refugee crisis, a small group of European Jews came to Hong Kong seeking refuge.
-These refugees were able to find employment as musicians, dress makers and engineers thanks to the existing Jewish community, British intellectual progressives and family connections.
+These refugees found employment as musicians, dress makers and engineers thanks to the existing Jewish community, British intellectual progressives and family connections.
 Jewish physicians were also sent to the interior of China to work in mission hospitals and refugee camps for the Chinese Red Cross during the Sino-Japanese War.
 In September 1939, Austrian and German refugees were interned in Hong Kong as ‘enemy aliens’ following Britain’s declaration of war on Germany, and in 1940 they were ordered to leave the colony.
-Many left Shanghai, where they spent the duration of the war years in the Hongkew Ghetto.
+Many left Shanghai, where they spent the duration of the war in the Hongkew Ghetto.

-In the post-war years, the port of Hong Kong and the Hong Kong Jewish Community played an important and yet little understood role in the migration of refugees from China.
-This project seeks to uncover the work of the established Jewish Community in facilitating refugee transit in partnership with Jewish and non-Jewish aid agencies operating in and around Hong Kong (including the Hong Kong branch of the International Refugee Organisation and later the United Nations High Commissioner for Refugees) and record the experiences of those transiting through the colony.
-This research will also encompass the geo-political context that provided the backdrop to refugee movements, including the Cold War, the Chinese Civil War and the establishment of the People’s Republic of China and the Chinese refugee crisis, and place colonial Hong Kong and its response to refugees within this framework.
+In the post-war years, the port of Hong Kong played a complex and little understood role in the migration of refugees from China.
+This project seeks to uncover the work of the Jewish Community in facilitating refugee transit in partnership with Jewish and non-Jewish aid agencies operating in and around Hong Kong, including the American Jewish Joint Distribution Committee and the International Refugee Organisation, and record the experiences of those transiting through the colony, which included European as well as Russian Jews.